arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 **Option A.** Read documentation for deprecated packages, write a ton of code for conversion, validation, testing and mocking.
-Add documentation, make presentations about CLI logic and neat places of using CLI, get promoted to Senior CLI architect, give talks and interviews.
+Add documentation, make presentations about CLI logic and neat places of using bash, get promoted to Senior CLI architect, give talks and interviews.
 Some junior in your company discovers *option B* and ruins your career.